 - I don’t link to a Mezuzah scroll because there’s too many Christian fakes online.
 Buy a “kosher” scroll from a real Jewish store, like Eichlers.
 Unfortunately, few shops are online as far as I can find.

-- Simple Mezuzah case, fancier one – the choices are endless
+- Simple Mezuzah case, fancier one, another, another, another * The choices are endless.

 - Outdoor Mezuzah case